Ask Slashdot: What Are Your Greatest Successes and Weaknesses With Wine (Software)? - Slashdot

 you're funny, people waste hours and days trying to twiddle and fiddle and solve wine issues, if they're solvable at all.
 If you want to play games from the 90s, install an old windows version and have a stable platform for playing with no fuss, the installation only needs to be done once after all.

 Or support open-source and buy a support license from the commercial version of Wine - Crossover from Codewavers [codeweavers.com].
 These guys have made WINE setup and installation pretty damn easy.
-And they actually support the W
+And they actually support the WINE project too, so it's all on the up and up.

 Re: (Score:2)